NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/neon-phenology-temp/02-drivers-pheno-change-temp/02-drivers-pheno-change-temp.md

 subset the data to remove those data points.

-    # subset abd add C to name for "clean"
+    # subset and add C to name for "clean"
     SAAT_30minC <- filter(SAAT_30min_noNA, SAAT_30min_noNA$finalQF==0)

     # Do any quality flags remain?
 Count 'em up